Graduate School of Social Service

 For more than 150 years, Fordham University has been a part of the life of the community in and around New York City.
 In keeping with the tradition of the University, the Graduate School of Social Service was founded in 1916.
 It has been located in the Leon Lowenstein Center at Fordham’s Lincoln Center campus in Manhattan since February 1969.
 The program expanded to the University’s Westchester campus at Marymount College in Tarrytown, New York, in 1975 for the convenience of residents of Westchester County, counties north and west of Westchester, northern New Jersey, and southern Connecticut.

-The Westchester campus moved to a new location in West Harrison, New York, in 2008.
+The Westchester campus is now located in West Harrison, New York.
 Since 1997, we have offered a collaborative program on Long Island with Molloy College in Rockville Centre.
 Students in this program have the option of completing coursework at the Molloy Campus in Rockville Centre and the Lincoln Center Campus in Manhattan.
 In 2014, the program expanded to include a hybrid model of study wherein students have the option of taking online courses as well as courses at Molloy College.

 In 2011, Fordham University Graduate School of Social Service launched a fully online M.S.W. program.
 In 2018, this program expanded nationally and now offers live (synchronous) classes.